Non-Markovianity in High-Dimensional Open Quantum Systems using Next-generation Multicore Optical Fibers

-Until now, we have taken all the error operations to occur with the same probability, i.e. $p_{i\neq 0}=(1-p_0)/3$ in the 4-core fiber with $s=2$, leading to $\Delta t=0.25$.
-From Eq. \eqref{eq:pmin} it is clear that the value of $\Delta t$ is inversely proportional to the number of available permutations affecting the evolution (we present different cases in the supplementary material).
-In consequence, for high-dimensional systems, our model approximates a Markovian process.
-To reach the maximum efficiency and privacy that can be attained with our system, we will consider here a simplified scenario in the $s=2$ case, where phase permutations can only occur simultaneously on both subsets of cores, i.e., $p_1=p_2=0$ and $p_3=1-p_0$.
-This allows for a revival time $\Delta t=0.5$.
+In a general $N$-core fiber, if $m$ is the integer quotient of $N$ divided by the size of the subsets $s$, there are $(s!)^m\,(N-ms)!$ possible permutations.
+Since we consider $t_f=1$, the uniform probability $p_\text{min}$ is equal to $\Delta t$ and takes the value If we consider the error operations to occur with the same probability, i.e. $p_{i\neq 0}=(1-p_0)/3$ in a 4-core fiber with $s=2$, we get $\Delta t=0.25$ (See Fig.~\ref{fg:caps}).
+However, from Eq. \eqref{eq:pmin}, it is clear that the value of the revival time $\Delta t$ is inversely proportional to the number of available permutations affecting the evolution.
+Thus, maximal information recovery in the QV protocol can already be obtained while considering a simplified scenario in the $s=2$ case, where phase permutations can only occur simultaneously on both subsets of cores, i.e., $p_1=p_2=0$ and $p_3=1-p_0$.
+In this case, the revival time is $\Delta t=0.5$.

-In the following, we show how a classical message can be stored in an MCF if it undergoes the non-Markovian process $\Lambda_t$.
-Consider an image composed of several pixels whose color is defined in the four-color model CMYK (cyan, magenta, yellow, black).
-This pattern of colors can be encoded directly in the quantum state of a photon propagating in the four-core MCF by associating each color with a state $\ket{e_j}$ of a chosen basis for each pixel (see Fig. \ref{fg:qv}a).
-Suitable bases are those composed of maximally coherent states with $C_r=\log 4$.
-We chose the basis consisting of the four orthogonal states:

-which are all equally weighted superpostions of the states $\ket{\ell}$ ($\ell=0,1,2,3$) corresponding to a single photon propagating in the $\ell$-th core.
-As depicted in Fig. \ref{fg:qv}b, associating the basis with the CMYK code provides a straightforward visual representation of mixed states as color mixtures.